0notu/swan/docs/API.md

 ## API

-Swan includes Duck, a heavily customizable API server sub-framework, but if you live on the edge Swan also allows you to write your own api.
+Swan includes a heavily customizable API server sub-framework, but if you live on the edge Swan also allows you to set up an API without automatic token features or its own port.
+You can also set up Swan API servers without a web server.

-##### Duck
+##### API Framework

-Here's an example of a Duck server:
+Here's an example of a Swan API server:
 ```js
 let tokenAPI = async (context, token) => {
     //context is an object that all of your endpoints can access